randomplayer2002/randomplayer2002/README.md

 ### Hi there 👋
-I'm Random Player an undergraduate college student.
+I'm Amith an undergraduate college student.
 DATA and WEB Enthusiast :zap: